Studio classes/workshops

 https://www.mulhollandacademy.com/courses/

-Hit the “Courses” page at the top right of the page for seasonal studios classes in motion now, and coming soon-there are both Advanced training classes, and classes for the Beginner, and for students wanting to start training seriously, building a base in Mulholland’s series of Foundational level acting classes.
+Using the link just above, hit the “Courses” page at the top right of the page for seasonal studios classes in motion now, and coming soon-there are both Advanced training classes, and classes for the Beginner, and for students wanting to start training seriously, building a base in Mulholland Academy’s series of Foundational level acting classes.
 Also, you may link in deeper to Mulholland’s 3 different Diploma programs:

 1- The One Year, Full time Professional Acting Diploma Program, 2-The Two Year, Part Time Pro Performance Professional Diploma Program 3- The International Foundational Diploma Program for actors just starting.